Search for a rare disease

-Age of onset ranges from 30 to 70 years of age in reported cases.
-The main presenting feature of NAM is subacute severe symmetrical proximal myopathy, with a markedly elevated creatine kinase (CK) level.
-Its presentation is similar to that of polymyositis (see this term) with upper and lower limb weakness causing difficulty in moving from a sitting position, climbing stairs, or lifting objects The neck flexor, pharyngeal, and respiratorymuscles may also be involved.
-Other manifestations include fatigue, weight loss dysphagia and dyspnea.
-Interstitial lung disease (see this term) and cardiac involvement have also been reported.
-The course is often severe but may be self-limiting and recovery may occur within weeks to months of discontinuing the causative agent, if identified.
+Age of onset typically ranges from 30 to 70 years of age, although pediatric onset is possible.
+The main presenting feature of IMNM is subacute severe symmetrical proximal myopathy with a markedly elevated creatine kinase (CK) level.
+The main clinical symptom is upper and lower limb weakness causing difficulty in moving from a sitting position, climbing stairs, or lifting objects.
+The neck flexor, pharyngeal, and respiratory muscles may also be involved.
+Other manifestations include fatigue, weight loss, dysphagia and dyspnea.
+Interstitial lung disease and cardiac involvement have also been reported (especially in patients with anti-SRP antibodies).

-Diagnosis is based on the clinical picture and on muscle biopsy showing minimal or no inflammatory infiltrates and marked muscle necrosis, unlike other inflammatory myopathies.
+Diagnosis is based on the clinical picture with the presence of auto-antibodies (anti-SRP or anti-HMGCR) and/or a muscle biopsy showing minimal or no inflammatory infiltrates and marked muscle necrosis, unlike other inflammatory myopathies.
 Electromyography (EMG) shows myopathic findings.
 Creatine kinase (CK) levels are often more than 10 times above the upper limit of normal at the time of onset of muscle weakness.
-Magnetic resonance imaging (MRI) may show diffuse or patchy edema within muscles.
-Anti-SRP and anti-HMGCoAR autoantibodies are frequently associated with this condition.
-Currently, seronegative NAM represents 20-30% of the cases.
+Magnetic resonance imaging (MRI) may show diffuse or patchy edema within muscles and damage-like muscle fatty replacement.
+Anti-SRP and anti-HMGCR autoantibodies are frequently associated with this condition.
+Currently, seronegative IMNM represents 20-30% of the cases.

 Management and treatment

-Treatment of the underlying cause, if identified, is essential (statin discontinuation, or malignancy).
-NAM patients generally respond well to multiple-agent, long-term immunosuppressive therapies starting by high dose corticosteroids.
-Intravenous immunoglobulin (IVIg) appears to be effective.
-Rituximab has also shown beneficial effects.
+Treatment of the underlying cause, if identified, is essential (statin withdrawal, or malignancy).
+IMNM patients generally respond well to multiple-agent, long-term immunosuppressive therapies starting by high dose corticosteroids.
+The therapeutic strategy relies on an induction therapy combining high dose corticosteroids and other immunosuppressive agents (methotrexate, rituximab or intravenous immunoglobulins (IVIg)), followed by a maintenance therapy with the lowest tolerated dose of corticosteroids and the immunosuppressive agent.
+The maintenance therapy should be administered for at least 2 years in which there is well-controlled disease.
+Exercise is recommended to improve muscle strength.
 Response to therapy should be assessed clinically on the basis of muscle strength and biologically on CK levels.

 - Clinical practice guidelines